 3. Ginger tea

 Ginger tea is often consumed to relieve stomach pain, nausea, and other discomforts.
-Now, did you know that you can also consume it as an energizing refreshment?

 - 1 c. of water